pelodelfuego/bt-periodicity/README.md

 ## Visually speaking

 __The distance metric__<br>
-In order to cluster together parts of the signal, we need to define a distance between 2 curve portion.
+In order to cluster together parts of the signal, we need to define a distance between 2 curve portion.<br>
+Names here a and b.
 ![](https://raw.githubusercontent.com/pelodelfuego/bt-periodicity/master/img/curve_portion.png)

 Then, we align the 2 segments and average the integrals of the curve portion aligned to the left and to the right.
 ![](https://raw.githubusercontent.com/pelodelfuego/bt-periodicity/master/img/alignment.gif)

+__Clustering__<br>
+Using the distance defined above,
-Applying BallTree then gives us a tag for each portion of the curve.
+We can now apply BallTree to get a tag for each portion of the curve.
 ![](https://raw.githubusercontent.com/pelodelfuego/bt-periodicity/master/img/signal.png)

 ## Formally speaking